 A good DI box is a must-have for bass players.
 Sound techs like to run bass signals to the FOH, and if you don’t have your own DI box, you’ll have to use theirs.
 Then the control over your tone is in their hands.

-The Bass Preamp features separate Input and Output level controls and a 3-band EQ section with sweepable midrange—from 250hz to 1khz—for extensive tonal flexibility.
+The MXR Bass Preamp allows you to go direct while retaining control over your own sound, featuring separate Input and Output level controls and a 3-band EQ section with sweepable midrange—from 250hz to 1khz—for extensive tonal flexibility.
 It’s all delivered super clean with high headroom thanks to our own Constant Headroom Technology™, and you can use the Pre/Post EQ switch to set whether or not your Direct Out signal is affected by the Bass Preamp’s EQ section.
-And of course, the Bass Preamp features a Ground Lift switch in case you encounter ground loop hum.
+This pedal also features a Ground Lift switch in case you encounter ground loop hum.

 Putting a volume pedal on your board allows you to change your output level quickly and without having to stop playing.
 It also allows you choose where in your signal chain to adjust volume—relying on only on your instrument’s volume control for output dynamics can result in a weaker signal being fed to your pedalboard.

-The Volume (X)™ Mini Pedal is a great pedalboard-friendly option—it’s durable and solidly built with a lightweight aluminum chassis, aggressive non-slip tread, and our patented Low Friction Band-Drive for a smooth range of motion and consistent, reliable performance.
+The Volume (X) Mini Pedal is a great pedalboard-friendly option—it’s durable and solidly built with a lightweight aluminum chassis, aggressive non-slip tread, and our patented Low Friction Band-Drive for a smooth range of motion and consistent, reliable performance.
 For maximum comfort and precision, the DVP4’s rocker tension is fully adjustable.
-This pedal can also be used for expression purposes, but that’s an entirely different function.
+This pedal can also be used for expression purposes if you’re so inclined.

 The Sonic Research Turbo Tuner ST-300 is a true stroboscope.
 Its LEDs are driven directly by the analog input signal and electronically strobed, providing instant response and high accuracy.